6 Tips That Can Help You Avoid a Yeast Infection

 3. Cut back on sugars

-Diets high in sugar may be associated with a greater occurrence of yeast infections, according to Dr. Rezaee.
-Swap foods and drinks made with sugars, such as soda and pastries, for healthier summer treats, like unsweetened iced tea or fresh fruit salad.
+Diets high in sugar may be associated with a greater occurrence of yeast infections, Dr. Rezaee says.
+Swap foods and drinks made with sugars, such as soda and pastries, for healthier treats, like unsweetened iced tea or fresh fruit salad.

 4. Make yogurt part of your diet